tembo-io/website/src/content/docs/product/stacks/Transactional/oltp.md

 ## Getting started

-This guide will walk through setting up a transactional workload on Postgres using [Clickbench's "hits" dataset](https://github.com/ClickHouse/ClickBench?tab=readme-ov-file#history-and-motivation) (representing page views on a system) and the [Hydra](https://github.com/hydradatabase/hydra) Postgres extension.
+This guide will walk through setting up a transactional workload on Postgres using [AdventureWorks-for-Postgres](https://github.com/lorint/AdventureWorks-for-Postgres), a free resource available from Microsoft that's recommended for use on the [Postgres wiki](https://wiki.postgresql.org/wiki/Sample_Databases).

-This guide will demonstrate the use of both extensions in optimizing the database for analytical queries.
+This example was chosen as it has a wide variety of tables that are designed to imitate what you might actually need or encounter when working with an actual OLTP database.
+It's also been around long enough that there are a lot of online SQL tutorials that work with this dataset for emulating real-world situations to help with learning SQL.

 ### Create a Tembo OLTP Stack instance